TonyZZX/MultiGraph_MultiLabel_Learning/ESM/README.md

 ### Label file format

 Below is an example of the format of a text file containing a set of labels.
-Each line denodes a label (a) for a graph with the same number (t).
+Each line denotes a label (a) for a graph with the same number (t).

 ```
 t # 0